Dynamics of Cross-Platform Attention to Retracted Papers: Is Retraction Effective in Reducing Attention?

-The fact that retracted papers are mentioned more often after their publication prompts us to ask if they continue to receive outsized attention up until and even beyond their retraction.
-In other words, we are interested in understanding the effectiveness of the retraction in reducing online attention.
-We compared the mention volume between retracted and control papers in the months after retraction.
-Since control papers were not retracted, we used the retraction date of their matched retracted paper as a reference date to begin tracking their mentions (cf.~Figure~\ref{fig-one}C; see~\nameref{methods}).

-We found that retracted papers are discussed much more frequently than control papers even over the 6 months after their retraction (See \si{Fig. S4}).
-This is not unexpected, as people often react to the news of retraction in ways that involve mentioning the paper, such as questioning and criticizing the authors' practices, the peer review system, or the publishers.
+The fact that retracted papers are mentioned more often after their publication prompts us to ask if they continue to receive out-sized attention up until and even beyond their retraction.
+This leads to our main question focused on understanding the effectiveness of the retraction in reducing online attention.
+We found that retracted papers are discussed much more frequently than control papers even over the 6 months after their retraction (\si{Fig. S5}).
+This is not unexpected, as it is very likely that people are reacting to the news of retraction in ways that involve mentioning the paper, such as questioning and criticizing the authors' practices, the peer review system, or the publishers.

-To more accurately measure the extent to which potentially flawed results from retracted papers are shared without regard to their problematic nature, we excluded content from the after-retraction period that discussed the retraction itself.
-To identify such content, we used both automated and manual labeling strategies (see details in \nameref{methods}).
-Since our automated heuristic excludes all posts that contain the term ``retract'', it might falsely eliminate some posts that are not discussing the retraction.
-We therefore applied the same filter to the control papers as well for consistency.
-As Figure~\ref{fig-before-after-ret} shows, based on 2,460 retracted and 12,490 control papers, after excluding posts discussing the retraction, retracted papers are mentioned as much as or less than control papers.
-This result indicates that the additional attention to retracted papers after their retraction is primarily related to the retraction incident rather than to the paper's findings.

-Yet, this finding does not show the effectiveness of the retraction itself.
-Since online attention tends to decay naturally over time\cite{wu2007novelty}, it is possible that retracted papers already received attention at a similar level as control papers by the time they were retracted.
-We thus compared the online attention to retracted and control papers before the retraction/reference date by applying the same automated heuristic to both groups of papers (i.e., excluding posts with the term ``retract'').

-Figure~\ref{fig-before-after-ret} shows that, across different types of platforms, retracted papers are discussed not statistically more often than control papers immediately before their retraction.
-Changing the length of the tracking window produces qualitatively similar results (\si{Fig. S5}).
-In fact, without excluding any posts, 79.9\% of retracted papers receive no mentions over the 6 months preceding their retraction, while 93.5\% of them receive no mentions in the last month before retraction.
-This suggests that by the time the retraction is issued, most papers have already exhausted their attention, meaning that the retraction comes too late.
-This limits the possible impact of retraction in further reducing online attention, especially given that mentions posted right before the retraction are more likely to question rather than to share unknowingly problematic findings.